 Is July a good time to visit France?

 Yes, July is the best time to visit France, and the weather is a big reason behind this.
-Unlike other months when the weather borders on the extreme, the sun is shining brightly in July, enticing all to indulge in outdoor activities.
+Unlike other months when the weather borders on the extreme, the sun shines brightly in July, enticing all to indulge in outdoor activities.
 Many places across the country’s rural areas also open up and welcome tourists.
 So, if you are thinking of a good place for a nice summer vacation, think of France and the great foods, wines, art, monuments, and experiences you will get here.

 Weather in France in July